remuslum/bt4103team13/README.md

 ```
  6. Type `docker build -t skills-engine .`
  7. Further details can be referred from AWS ECR repository -> *view push commands*

+The current Docker Image only includes the function to extract skills and corresponding years of experience for the demonstration purpose.
+To include more `lambda_handler` to show skill gap and recommended courses, follow the instructions below:

+ 1. Replace `./app/SkillsExtract Docker/requirements.txt` with `./app/requirements.txt`
+ 2. Replace `./app/SkillsExtract Docker/app/functions.py` with `./app/functions.py`
+ 3. Create other `.py` files that contain the `lambda_handler` in the same directory level as `./app/SkillsExtract Docker/app/lambda_function.py`
+ 4. Add all the other necessary `.pkl` files to the current directory level from `./app/pkl_files`
+ 5. Modify `./app/SkillsExtract Docker/Dockerfile` correspondingly to be able to call different `lambda_handlers`